 The law entitles the trademark owner to exclude others from using that trademark.
-A person acquires the right to exclude others from using a trademark by being the first to use lawfully it in the marketplace or by lawfully using it before the alleged infringer.
+A person acquires the right to exclude others from using a trademark by lawfully using it first in the marketplace or by lawfully using it before the alleged infringer.
 [A person also acquires the right to exclude others from using a trademark if industry or public usage creates, for a majority of [relevant] consumers, an association between the person and the mark prior to the alleged infringer's use.]

-[If you find the plaintiff's [describe trademark] to be valid [that is, [inherently distinctive]] you must consider whether the plaintiff used the [describe trademark] as a trademark for plaintiff's [identify the plaintiff's product] before the defendant began to use the [describe trademark] to market its [identify the defendant's product] in the area where the plaintiff sells its [identify the plaintiff's product].]
+[If you find the plaintiff's [describe trademark] to be valid [that is, inherently distinctive] you must consider whether the plaintiff used the [describe trademark] as a trademark for plaintiff's [identify the plaintiff's product] before the defendant began to use the [describe trademark] to market its [identify the defendant's product] in the area where the plaintiff sells its [identify the plaintiff's product].]